 3.2.3.1.3 Guests

 Guests are persons present at the invitation of the Chair on a per meeting basis, or for longer terms with the approval of the Standards Vice President.
 Guests are not Members and are not subject to the Participation Fee.
-However, Guests are subject to the Participation Agreement, the Society Code of Conduct as defined in theand the provisions of this Standards Operating Manual.
+However, Guests are subject to the Participation Agreement, the Society Code of Conduct as defined in the Membership Operations Manual and the provisions of this Standards Operating Manual.

 3.2.3.2 Eligibility